 Complementing the exterior color is the handsome dark blue leather interior, which remains in excellent original condition.
 The leather seats show some creasing and cracking in the surface, yet they are comfortable, wonderfully inviting and full of character.
 Blue carpets are also in fine order, protected in front by recent sisal fiber floor mats, which are a period-appropriate accessory.
 This car features a center console, electric windows, floor shift transmission, and a factory add-on Behr air conditioning system.
 The aircon system benefits from recent comprehensive service, including a new Delco compressor, drier, and hoses.
 A Becker Mexico AM/FM Cassette player sits in the dash, which features blonde colored wood in good condition.
 There is some delamination noted mainly in the wood at the base of the windscreen, which is a common weak point on these cars, although it does little to detract from the otherwise finely preserved cabin.
 The large boot has room for plenty of luggage, retaining the correct rubber mat, jack and tool roll.
 With generous seats and space for four adults, this 280SE is an incredibly versatile classic that can is suitable for virtually any event or occasion.

 Mechanically, this Mercedes inspires the kind of confidence needed to take it on those long journeys and driving events without worry.
-Sophisticated yet reliable Bosch D-Jetronic fuel injection keeps the 3.5 Liter V8 running strong in virtually any conditions.
+Sophisticated yet reliable Bosch D-Jetronic fuel injection keeps the original, numbers-matching 3.5 Liter V8 running strong in virtually any conditions.
 Rated for 200 horsepower and 286 ft-lbs of torque, the M116 V8 weighed in at only 29 pounds more than the old 2.8-liter inline six.
 Light and efficient, the engine transforms the W111 into a capable high-speed grand tourer.
 The professional Mercedes-Benz mechanic that cared for it since 2013 has ensured it remains on the button and ready to drive anywhere and includes service records.
 It performs beautifully on the road, feeling extremely well-sorted, with confident handling and braking that belies its age.

 Few classics of the era can match the Mercedes 280SE 3.5 for continent-crushing ability.
 Rapid, comfortable, and reliable they are the ultimate Gentleman’s Express of the early 1970s.
 This example has enjoyed a cherished existence, and it is ready to reward its next owner with many more miles of enjoyment out on the road.